Igor Talkov

-Igor Vladimirovich Talkov (И́горь Влади́мирович Талько́в; 4 November 1956 – 6 October 1991), was a Soviet Russian rock singer-songwriter and film actor.
+Igor Vladimirovich Talkov (И́горь Влади́мирович Талько́в; 4 November 1956 – 6 October 1991), was a Russian rock singer-songwriter and film actor.
 His breakthrough came in 1987 with the David Tukhmanov-composed song Clean Ponds which was an instant hit.
 Talkov's lyrics are mostly about love, but also contain social critique of the Soviet regime.
 He was shot dead in 1991.

 Early life and career

 Igor Talkov was born in Gretsovka, Tula Oblast, Soviet Union on 4 November 1956.
 He grew up in Shchyokino.
 After leaving the army, Talkov started singing in the restaurants of Moscow and Sochi.

-Igor Talkov has joined to Electroclub band in 1986.
+Igor Talkov joined Electroclub band in 1986.
 Talkov's breakthrough came in 1987 with the David Tukhmanov-composed song Clean Ponds which was an instant hit.
 While he is mostly remembered for songs about love and fate, most of his work held a clearly political message against the Soviet regime, calling for change.
 This is one of the reasons why Talkov was never popular with the Soviet government; even as a performer renowned and loved throughout the whole Soviet Union, he lived in a small two-room apartment with his wife and son, composing his lyrics and music "on top of the washing machine in the bathroom", according to the rumours.
 He was not satisfied with Perestroika, claiming it to be nothing but the same regime under a different guise.
 In his post-Perestroika songs, he openly mocked the changes, calling them a ruse.
 Talkov was an avid reader of pre-revolutionary Russian history, which served as the inspiration for many of his songs.
 He even guaranteed at his last concert that he was willing to "back up" his lyrics with historical facts.